What is WRC?

-5. Nozzle must be isolated (it may not be close to a discontinuity) – not within 2√(DT) on vessel and not within 2√(dt) on nozzle
+- The nozzle must be isolated (it may not be close to a discontinuity) – not within 2√(DT) on the vessel and not within 2√(dt) on the nozzle

-3. The attachments for WRC 297 checking must be hollow but WRC 107 analyzes cylindrical or rectangular attachments which can be rigid or hollow.
+3. The attachments for WRC 297 checking must be hollow but WRC 107 analyzes cylindrical or rectangular attachments that can be rigid or hollow.